widdix/learn-appsync/lab01-schema/README.md

 The API offers two queries:

 * `getVotingResults` to fetch voting results
-* `getServices` to fetch the available services to vote for
+* `getServices` to list the available services to vote for

-Both queries are already defined within the `schema.sdl`.
+The `schema.sdl` contains both queries already.

 ```
 type Query {